‘Terminator’ Star Linda Hamilton Says She Hasn’t Had Sex For ‘At Least 15 Years’

 Linda Hamilton is not one to hold back delicate information.
-The Terminator actress, who gave The New York Times an interview in an article that ran on September 3, was unequivocably blunt when answering the hard questions.
+The Terminator actress, who gave The New York Times an interview in an article that ran on September 3, was unequivocally blunt when answering the hard questions.
 In fact, the 62-year-old pop culture icon sometimes didn’t even need to address a query in order to divulge particulars many would consider too personal for public consumption.

 While Hamilton was waxing poet about her life as a single woman living in New Orleans, she brought up her current love life — or lack thereof.